shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. In the editor window, paste the key you generated on az12001a-vm0.

-1. Save the changes and close the editor.
+1. Press CTRL + [ button and press Shift :wq! to save the changes and to close the editor.

 1. In the Cloud Shell pane, in the SSH session to az12001a-vm1, generate passphrase-less SSH key by running: